 The question of financing independent and quality journalism is as nearly old as the profession itself.
 Some might argue that news is a public good, and therefore, it should be free and universally accessible.
-Others recognize that the intensive labor and risks associated with reporting the truth render investment in media as well as business revenue models indispensable.
-While excessive capital courting media organizations can easily co-opt them into a manipulative political weapon in the hands of the ruling elite and business tycoons, private funds can also be used to empower and sustain critical, independent, innovative, and non-mainstream media in an era defined by rising illiberalism and digitization.
+The others recognize that the intensive labor and risks associated with reporting the truth render investment in media organizations as the indispensable pillars of free and quality journalism.
+While excessive capital courting media organizations can easily co-opt them into a manipulative political weapon in the hands of the ruling elite and business tycoons, private funds are also observed to empower and sustain critical, independent, innovative, and non-mainstream media in an era defined by rising illiberalism and digitization.

-* What funding models are available for media organizations that are pursuing quality public-interest journalism?
+* What funding models are available for the media organizations that are pursuing objective and valuable journalism?

-* Can it be a good practice for local media organizations to turn to foreign funders to finance their operations?
+* Is it moral for local media organizations to turn to foreign funders to finance their operations?